Official Biography

 In 1993, Bäckman worked as a trainee in Finnish-Swedish consulting company in St. Petersburg, Russia.
 At the same time, he started to work in Russia-linked research projects at the University of Helsinki and studied the Russian language.

-In 1995--2001 Bäckman worked as a researcher at the criminological department of the National research institute of legal policy with the Finnish ministry of justice studying Russian organised crime.
+In 1995–2001 Bäckman worked as a researcher at the criminological department of the National research institute of legal policy with the Finnish ministry of justice studying Russian organised crime.
 He wrote several books and articles on the topic and became known in the Finnish media.

-In 2000 Bäckman founded a publishing house titled Johan Beckman Institute, later Johan Bäckman Publications, located in St. Petersburg, Russia.
+In 2000 Bäckman founded a publishing house titled Johan Beckman Institute, now Johan Bäckman Publications, located in St. Petersburg, Russia.
 Bäckman wrote articles and prepared lectures on Russian-Finnish war history and published several works on the topic by Finnish and Russian authors.

 Since the early 2000s, Bäckman became an active political commentator of Russian-Finnish and further international affairs for the Finnish and Russian media.